shogo82148/hi/README.md

 ### ZipLongest

-[ZipLongest](https://pkg.go.dev/github.com/shogo82148/hi/it#ZipLongest) is same as Zip, but the returned iterator continues until the longest iterator is exhausted.
+[ZipLongest](https://pkg.go.dev/github.com/shogo82148/hi/it#ZipLongest) is the same as Zip, but the returned iterator continues until the longest iterator is exhausted.
 If a shorter iterator is exhausted, it is filled with zero values.

 ```go